bazelbuild/bazel-website/designs/_posts/2017-07-13-improved-command-line-reporting.md

 #### Alternative formats considered

-+  Passing by command arg
+Passing by command arg

-    +  Compiled proto (format [1], in the accepted alternative)
+*  Compiled proto (format [1], in the accepted alternative)

-        +  Simple scripts that want Bazel to log how they were called shouldn't need to write and compile a protobuf message.
+   *  Simple scripts that want Bazel to log how they were called shouldn't need to write and compile a protobuf message.

-    +  Data as a single string (format [2], in the accepted alternative)
+*  Data as a single string (format [2], in the accepted alternative)

-        +  This causes problems with escaping argv to be passed as a re-combined string.
+   *  This causes problems with escaping argv to be passed as a combined string.
 For a complicated command line, this is not acceptable.

-    +  Repeatable arg, each value is an element of argv
+*  Repeatable arg, each value is an element of argv

-        +  We still have potential sub-string escape problems, but now we introduce dependencies on flag ordering.
+   *  We still have potential sub-string escape problems, but now we introduce dependencies on flag ordering.

-+  Passing by future structured interface directly over the client-server grpc interface
+Passing by future structured interface directly over the client-server grpc interface

-    +  This could be a future migration, but we can't block on it for now.
+*  This could be a future migration, but we can't block on it for now.
 It also would only support tools that depend directly on the interface, which most will never do, and which none do yet.
-    +  Any future work here would need to ensure that we don't accept both a command arg and a RunRequest-equivalent argument.
+*  Any future work here would need to ensure that we don't accept both a command arg and a RunRequest-equivalent argument.

 ### "Command line" proto for reporting command lines